The International Investigations Review: Switzerland

 - offences that threaten the proper functioning of the federal political system.6

-Of greater practical significance, however, is reserving jurisdiction to the federal authorities in economic crime matters when a substantial part of the unlawful conduct has occurred abroad or in two or several cantons with no clear local focus of the criminal activity.
-Such matters may include the forming of a criminal organisation, money laundering, terrorist financing and corruption, and general offences against property interests.7 The federal judiciary is also competent to investigate and prosecute insider trading and manipulation of the market price of securities admitted to trading in Switzerland.8
+Of greater practical significance, however, is the reservation of jurisdiction to the federal authorities in economic crime matters when a substantial part of the unlawful conduct has occurred abroad or in two or several cantons with no clear local focus of the criminal activity.
+Such matters may include the forming of a criminal organisation, money laundering, terrorist financing and corruption, and general offences against property interests.7 Similarly, insider trading and manipulation of the market price of securities admitted to trading in Switzerland are also subject to federal jurisdiction.8

 The authority generally competent at the federal level to investigate and prosecute criminal conduct is the Office of the Attorney General (OAG).
 Matters in the field of economic crime are being handled by a dedicated division.
 Likewise, cantons with major financial centres, such as Basle, Ticino, Geneva and Zurich, have special units in charge of investigating and prosecuting economic crime.

 The powers of investigation by prosecutors at both federal and cantonal levels are defined by federal law, namely the CPC.
 They comprise the range of compulsory measures typically available to public prosecutors to secure evidence, ensure that persons attend the proceedings and guarantee execution of the final judgment,9 in particular summons, tracing of persons and property, remand and preventive detention, searches of records, persons and premises (including dawn raids), seizure and confiscation, DNA analysis and covert surveillance (including surveillance of post and telecommunications, monitoring bank transactions and undercover investigations).